morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 Let me give you an example.

-I'm a big fan of <a href="https://www.ministryoftesting.com/dojo/lessons/modern-testing-principles" rel="nofollow">Modern Testing Principles</a> and I based my QA culture vision on them.
+I'm a big fan of {% include link.html href="https://www.ministryoftesting.com/dojo/lessons/modern-testing-principles" content="Modern Testing Principles" %} and I based my QA culture vision on them.
 These principles may sound radical from traditional QA point of view --- especially to developers.
 At the same time, I'm against sudden changes, because rejection is often the first reaction.
 I prefer doing things step by step.
 That's why started by presenting the QA culture vision to the team and opened the discussion.

 To my surprise, the reception was positive.
 I was asked a few questions but these were not aimed to challenge in the idea, but to reassure that we were on the same page.